Once you’ve booked a tour, this is what you can expect from us and what you should bring to the tour.

 How should you prepare?

 Warm season: light-colored loose-fitting clothes, sunscreen, hat, sunglasses, and water.
-A snack is necessary for all tours except the Big Easy Bayou Tour.
+A snack is necessary for the Pontchartrain Paddle.
 If your paddle is longer than two hours, bring at least a liter of water.
 Southern heat ain’t no joke!

 Cool season: layers of mobile clothes, gloves, sunscreen, hat, sunglasses, and water.
-A snack is necessary for all tours except the Big Easy Bayou Tour.
+A snack is necessary for the Pontchartrain Paddle.
 FYI, it gets cooler than 70 degrees down here!
 We can have highs in the low 50s.
 Check the weather before you pack.